 How would it feel to know that disciplining your child could take the form of a calm discussion instead of a screaming match?

 Let me share my story to show you how this became possible for me.

 My name is Rabia and I am a licensed psychologist, as well as a certified mindfulness teacher.
-I am also the parent of a child with autism (that's my handsome little dude in the picture from a few years ago 🧡).
+I am also the parent of an autistic teen (that's my handsome little dude in the picture from a few years ago 🧡).
 Interestingly, I had my son after I specialized in autism!
 I always tell folks that at least I knew what to do, right?
 Anyway, I started teaching my son mindfulness when he was around four years old.
-He really took to it and did very well with the practices as they helped ground him, especially when he was overwhelmed
+He really took to it and did very well with the practices as they helped ground him, especially when he was overwhelmed.

-Then in 2012, we went through several life changes (a divorce, changing residences several times, changing schools, and puberty).
+Then in 2012-3, we went through several life changes (a divorce, changing residences several times, changing schools, and puberty).
 With all the chaos in our lives, my son was having a lot of challenges and consequently, so was I. There was a lot of screaming going on (from both of us).
 Ultimately, I made the decision to undergo my own spiritual journey to see if that would help in my relationship with my son.
-I became immersed in mindfulness and self-compassion, as well as completing multiple spiritual retreats all over the world.
+I became immersed in mindfulness and self-compassion and completed multiple spiritual retreats all over the world.

 It's time to take back control of your life and enjoy parenting if you've gotten lost along the way!

 Here's how I can help you!

 If you want more personal support, I am active in both the free FB group, as well as the Mindful Village® Forum (a paid membership group for MV students and alumni) so please feel free to ask questions in there.
 If you need more support, please check out the coaching packages.